 Learn more about our staff members:

-Fernando V. Mena, MD, FAAP, is Chairman of Pediatrics and Chief of Neonatology at MedStar Franklin Square Medical Center since 2009, is board certified by the American Board of Pediatrics in Pediatrics and Neonatal-Perinatal Medicine.
-He is also the current interim Chair of Pediatrics at MedStar Franklin Square Medical Center and an Associate Professor of Clinical Pediatrics at Georgetown University.
-Dr. Mena has several awards, peer-reviewed publications, Conference presentations, and chapter contributions to his name.
+Fernando V. Mena, MD, FAAP, is Chairman of Pediatrics and Chief of Neonatology at MedStar Franklin Square Medical Center.
+He is board certified by the American Board of Pediatrics in Pediatrics and Neonatal-Perinatal Medicine.

 Brain damage of the developing brain has been one of Dr. Mena’s interests.
-Before coming to MedStar Franklin Square, he chaired the development of the Hypothermia Program for Neonatal Encephalopathy at University of Maryland, a novel therapy for newborns with hypoxic-ischemic encephalopathy.
-Since joining our NICU Dr. Mena’s focus has been quality improvement in women’s and children’s health care, an utmost priority at MedStar Franklin Square.
+Before coming to MedStar Franklin Square, he chaired the development of the Hypothermia Program for Neonatal Encephalopathy at the University of Maryland, a novel therapy for newborns with hypoxic-ischemic encephalopathy.
+Since joining our NICU, Dr. Mena’s focus has been quality improvement in women’s and children’s health care, an utmost priority at MedStar Franklin Square.
 Under his leadership, the rates of some of the most serious complications of prematurity, such as necrotizing enterocolitis, chronic lung disease, hospital-acquired infections, and overall mortality, have decreased to levels much lower than national benchmarks.

 Manisha Patel, MD, board certified by the American Board of Pediatrics, joined the division of Neonatology in the Pediatric Department at MedStar Franklin Square in 2015.

 Dr. Patel received her medical degree from the St. George's University School of Medicine and then returned back home to Maryland to complete her pediatric residency at the University of Maryland.
 She completed her fellowship in Neonatal-Perinatal Medicine at the University of Virginia in 2015 and is board certified in Neonatology and Pediatrics by the American Board of Pediatrics.